redcapuzgent/randapi/README.md

 # API to allow usage of the RedCap Randomization from plugins

+## Help

+The help page can be viewed by accessing https://localhost/api/?type=module&prefix=Randapi&page=api&pid=20&NOAUTH

 ## Randomization Test

 A test for this API was written in testrandomization.php.